 (2) The department may impose a civil penalty for abuse, as defined in ORS 441.630, in accordance with rules adopted under ORS 441.637 (1).
-Facilities assessed civil penalties for abuse shall be entitled to a contested case hearing under ORS 183.310 to 183.550.
+Facilities assessed civil penalties for abuse shall be entitled to a contested case hearing under ORS chapter 183.